Redtail Ponds Grand Opening

 Redtail Ponds Development

-The FCHA Redtail Ponds development will be a mixed-income community with 40 units for formerly homeless individuals and 20 units for individuals earning up to 50% of the Area Median Income.
-Each independent apartment will feature a full kitchen and bathroom.
-Supportive services will include case management, lifestyle coaching, and/or therapeutic services and will empower and equip residents with the skills needed to live with greater self-determination and independence.
+The FCHA Redtail Ponds development is a mixed-income community with 40 units for formerly homeless individuals and 20 units for individuals earning up to 50% of the Area Median Income.
+Each independent apartment features a full kitchen and bathroom.
+Supportive services include case management, lifestyle coaching, and/or therapeutic services and empower and equip residents with the skills needed to live with greater self-determination and independence.

 Permanent Supportive Housing programs across the country have shown that this approach is both cost effective and highly successful at keeping people off the streets.